Lisbon: Football

+Estádio José Alvalade, home to Sporting CP.

 Other sports

 Other sports, such as basketball, futsal, handball, roller hockey, rugby union and volleyball are also popular; the latter's national stadium is in Lisbon.
 There are many other sports facilities in Lisbon, ranging from athletics, sailing, golfing to mountain-biking.
-Lisboa and Troia golf course are two of many stunning golf courses located in Lisbon.
+Many golf courses are located in the Lisbon region.
 Every March the city hosts the Lisbon Half Marathon, while in September the Portugal Half Marathon.